SuppliedOrange/how2mysql/LongBoringGuide/howToSQL.md

 There it is!
 We chose to see all the data from all the columns because we used `*`. <br>
 In general programming `*` refers to "everything" and we used it here to get all the `columns` from `mbtitb`

-To see a specific column, like `mbti` we do
+To see a specific column like `mbti` we do
 ```sql
 SELECT mbti FROM mbtitb
 ```